-Any information provided will be treated in accordance with the confidentiality provisions in Article 20 of the Medical Devices Directive (93/42/EEC), Article 19 of the In Vitro Diagnostic Medical Devices Directive (98/79/EEC) and Article 15 of the Active Implantable Medical Devices Directive (90/385/EEC), which protects sensitive information and lays down gateways for requests to release information to third parties only in specific circumstances such as for the investigation of a crime.
+Any information provided will be treated in accordance with the confidentiality provisions in Article 20 of the Medical Devices Directive (93/42/EEC), Article 19 of the In Vitro Diagnostic Medical Devices Directive (98/79/EEC) and Article 15 of the Active Implantable Medical Devices Directive (90/385/EEC), which were implemented into UK legislation by the Enterprise Act 2002 and this piece of legislation provides a gateways for requests to release information to third parties only in specific circumstances.

 In the event that a breach of the Regulations is identified, any enforcement action taken by the MHRA will be proportionate to the problem and handled in line with legal requirements such as the Police and Criminal Evidence Act and the principles of better regulation laid down in the Hampton Report.
 Manufacturers will normally be given the chance to put matters right themselves on a voluntary basis first and the MHRA will only exercise its enforcement powers where it is necessary to protect public health or cooperation is not forthcoming.